kaikalii/sonny/docs_src/chains/basics.md

 c: 1 -> 2 -> 3 -> b
 ```

-In the program above, `a` is called from the third link in `b`, so `b` now looks at the values passed to it from only the previous link in 'c'. `1` and `2` are ignored, and `c` evaluates to `9`.
+In the program above, `a` is called from the third link in `b`, so `b` now looks at the values passed to it from only the previous link in `c`. `1` and `2` are ignored, and `c` evaluates to `9`.
 You can try to figure our why on your own.
 If you are having trouble understanding how chain calls and backlinks work, the next section introduces a concept which may make it easier.